 Building business blog traffic

-A business blog is still one of the most effective ways to market yourself in 2017.
-If your blog isn’t getting the attention it deserves, here are some key mistakes you might be making, along with how to fix them.
+If your blog isn’t getting the attention it deserves, here are some key mistakes you might be making and how to fix them.

 Blogs are no longer the domain of personal musings, they’re often the first step for businesses (big and small) into the heady world of content marketing.